roangelo.net

 What is the meaning of a word? and the possibility of metaphysics

-The question is, What is the meaning of a word?
+Is metaphysics possible?
+The answer is: What is the meaning of a word?
 If (1) the meaning of a word is the essence of the thing the word names, then we can speculate about what that essence (the true nature of the thing) is, and thus metaphysics is possible.
-If, however, (2) the meaning of a word is the conventions for its use, then traditional metaphysics (in contrast to what I call metaphysics) is not possible, because in that case defining a word is to state a verifiable description of the facts of language use in plain sight, not to say what the nature of the thing the word names is.
+If, however, (2) the meaning of a word is the conventions for its use, then traditional metaphysics (in contrast to what I call metaphysics) is not possible, because in that case to define a word is to state a verifiable description of the facts (i.e. rules) of language use in plain sight, not to say what the nature of the thing the word names is.

-But then why is Plato not talking nonsense when he asks what the essence of man is?
-Because the word 'man' is an example of what we normally call a name-of-object, a word we define (explain the meaning of) by pointing to its bearer (PI § 43b).
+Why is Plato not talking nonsense when he asks what the essence of man is?
+Because the word 'man' is an example of what we normally call a name of object, a word we define (explain the meaning of) by pointing to its bearer (PI § 43b).
 We don't first have to identify what thing we are talking about before we can ask what its nature is.
-Contrast that with words such as 'justice' and 'God' which are not names of objects.
+Contrast that with words like 'justice' and 'God' which are not names of objects.
 Metaphysics presumes that there are also "real definitions" of "abstract terms" like those.

 What can be done with language?

-The big question is: Are there limits to what can be done with language?
-Is an unreadable sentence merely "hard to understand" or is it nonsense, unless it can be restarted in a readable way; cf. a metaphor can be restated in prose (or it is not a metaphor)?
-How elastic is language; does it have a breaking point?
+Is an unreadable sentence merely "hard to understand", or is it nonsense unless it can be restarted in a readable way; cf. a metaphor can be restated in prose (or it is not a metaphor)?
+Are there limits to what can be done with language: how elastic is language; does it have a breaking point?
 Is that question metaphorical?
-(This is a variation of the question: How is language without meaning distinguished from language with meaning?)
-Does an idling or holiday-making engine (PI §§ 132, 38) produce nonsense, for that's what an anormal (breaking the rules: either you are playing the game wrong, or you are not playing the game at all (OC § 446)) use of language is?
-Language's "original home" (PI § 116) = its normal use in the language = the normal "language game" (a comparison between using language and playing a game)?
-Is any attempted use outside that game nonsense; cf. trying to use the bishop in tennis or the tennis ball in chess?
+(It is a variation of the question: How is language without meaning distinguished from language with meaning?)

 Unexemplified = Undefined

-Examples are the true masters to follow in philosophy, that is, in logic of language, language meaning or definition.
-The alternative is ill-defined -- i.e. undefined -- language.
+Examples are the true masters to follow in philosophy, that is, in logic of language (or rule-defined language meaning).
+The alternative is an ill-defined -- i.e. undefined -- language of imaginary essences.

 The concept 'frame of reference' is deathly vague.
 When defining words Aristotle warned against ambiguity, metaphor, and words that are used neither literally nor metaphorically (Topics 140a).
-So far I have ignored all three -- and a further fourth, which Aristotle does not warn against, for I have given no examples to give 'frame of reference' meaning.
+So far I have ignored all three warnings -- and a further fourth, which Aristotle does not warn against, for I have given far too few examples to give the expression 'frame of reference' meaning.

-In his History of Philosophy Copleston gives few examples, and, as with Aristotle, the absence of examples to make his meaning clear limits the understanding of his work (that and its frequent prolixity).
-A worthwhile project for Veatch: The Illustrated Aristotle, not illustrated with drawings but with examples.
-If Voltaire's Letter is correct that "Aristotle [can be] explained a thousand ways, because he is unintelligible", this is why.
-Examples don't simply make the meaning clearer -- they determine the meaning (for all words whose the meaning is not an essential definition, which is most words).
+In his History of Philosophy Copleston gives few examples, and, as with Aristotle, the absence of examples to make his meaning clear limits the understanding of his work (that and its prolixity).
+A worthwhile project for Professor Veatch: The Illustrated Aristotle, not illustrated with drawings but with examples.
+If Voltaire's Letter is correct that "Aristotle [can be] explained a thousand ways, because he is unintelligible", that is why.
+Examples don't simply make the meaning clearer -- they determine the meaning (for those words that don't have essential meanings, which is most words).

 Language that is obscure in meaning (Why else is anything "difficult to understand"?
-Well, it may be difficult, but language should not be the reason) is not a sign of profundity; it, like unreadable sentences ("professional philosophers" English), is a sign of incompetence: it is a sign of the inability of the writer to make his meaning clear, not the stupidity of his readers.
-On the other hand, however one writes, How is meaning made clear?
+Well, something may be difficult, but language should not be the reason why it is difficult) is not a sign of profundity; obscurity, like unreadable sentences ("professional philosophers English"), is a sign of incompetence: it is a sign of the inability of the writer to make his meaning clear, not the stupidity of his readers.

 [Copleston says that the post-Kantian idealists were not concerned about possible criticism] that their profundity and obscure language were a mask for lack of clarity of thought.
-(History of Philosophy, Volume VII, I, 1) [About Hegel's work he says that] by no stretch of the imagination can The Phenomenology be described as an introduction to philosophy in the sense of a work of philosophy-without-tears [Russell's mocking expression, in contrast to the vocabulary and language of educated people; G.E.
-Moore about Russell: "too confident of insufficient explanations as to meaning of words"; Frege about the TLP: "from the very beginning I find myself tangled in doubt as to what it is [Wittgenstein wants] to say and can make no headway with it"].
-On the contrary, it is a profound work and often extremely difficult to understand. (ibid.
+(History, Volume VII, I, 1) [About Hegel's work Copleston says that] by no stretch of the imagination can The Phenomenology be described as an introduction to philosophy in the sense of a work of philosophy-without-tears [Russell used that expression to mock "ordinary language philosophy" in contrast to the language used by "educated people"; G.E.
+Moore wrote about Russell: "too confident of insufficient explanations as to meaning of words"; Frege about the TLP: "from the very beginning I find myself tangled in doubt as to what it is [Wittgenstein wants] to say and can make no headway with it"].
+On the contrary, [The Phenomenology of Spirit] is a profound work and often extremely difficult to understand. (ibid.
 IX, 5)

 Obscurity is not profound; it is nonsense (undefined language).
-Being able to talk in language that never comes down to earth and abuse words, i.e. not use them as they are normally used (imaging that one is identifying the true essences of things, as if those assumed-to-exist essences rather than conventions were the meaning of language), is not a sign of philosophical understanding, much less of wisdom (however "clever" one has to be to do it; Copleston's rather fatuous remarks about language meaning).
+Being able to talk in language that never comes comes down to earth with concrete examples and to abuse words, i.e. not use them as they are normally used because one imagines one is talking about the essences of things (as if those presumed-to-exist essences rather than conventions were the meaning of language), is not a sign of philosophical understanding, much less of wisdom (however "clever" one has to be to do it; see Copleston's rather fatuous remarks about language meaning).

 George Berkeley and Immanuel Kant

-To be is to be -- not perceived nor conceived -- but, rather, To be is to be a conceived (or conceptualized) percept.
-That is all we know about reality.
-Reality is reality relative to some reference point (in this case, a concept) or other, not reality as it really is, absolute reality, if there is such a thing, which there is not, because 'absolute point of reference' is undefined language.
-(In Wittgenstein's jargon, these are "grammatical" remarks, reminders about the use of words in the language.)
+To be is to be -- not perceived or conceived -- but, rather, to be is to be a conceived percept (or conceptualized sense perception).
+Conceived percepts are all we know about reality.
+Reality is reality relative to some point of reference (in this case, a concept) or other, not absolute reality, if there is such a thing (which there is not, i.e. the combination of words 'absolute point of reference' is undefined language; in our normal use of the expression, the antithesis of 'a relative perspective' is not 'absolute perspective' but instead 'a different relative perspective').

-"The grass is green" (Russell) -- in human eyes with the concepts 'grass' and 'green' and 'proposition of fact', but to ask "what is it really?" is to ask a question which simply has no meaning.
-(This is an issue of modesty, of not thinking you know what you don't know.
+"Grass is really green" (Russell and naive realism) -- but in human eyes with the concepts 'grass' and 'green' and 'proposition of fact' ("seeing is concept-laden"), but to ask "what is it really?" is to ask a question which simply has no meaning.
+(This is an issue of modesty, the creator of the word 'philosopher', of not thinking you know what you don't know.
 That is all I want to say about this, because I think it is all we know.)

 George Berkeley on the reification of general terms

-Further, as to all we know and no more than we know, Berkeley could say that we do not know that there is a thing-in-itself, because we have, of course, no experience of anything existing independently of our perceiving.
-We only presume -- or deduce -- that there is such a thing, following the grammatical rule (rule of language meaning) that perception is perception of something, that 'perceiver' and 'perceived' are complementary terms .
-And further, that a thing-in-itself is the difference between a perception and an hallucination (but this distinction presupposes the existence of an independently existing thing; it does not prove that there is such a thing).
+Further, as to all that we know and no more than we know, Berkeley can say that we do not know that there is anything that exists independently of our perceiving "it", because we have, of course, no experience of -- i.e. we do not perceive -- anything so existing.
+We only presume that there is such a thing, i.e. we follow the grammatical rule (rule of language meaning) that perception is perception of something, that 'perceiver' and 'perceived' are interdependent concepts (i.e. one has no meaning without the other).
+And further, grammatically, that an independent thing is the difference between a perception and an hallucination (and that distinction presupposes the existence of an independently existing thing; it does not, however, prove that there is such a thing).

-When G.E.
-Moore holds up his hands and says "I know that I have two hands", the mistake is that Moore (like Galileo) speaks as though he were speaking from the absolute point of view.
-From the human, the relative point of view, his statement is either "true but trivial" (Veatch) or proof, say, that he speaks English.
-But it is not proof that he "really" knows that he has hands or that physical objects or material substances really exist, as if he saw reality through the eyes of God.
+If G.E.
+Moore holds up his hand and says "I know that here is one hand", the mistake is that Moore (like Galileo) speaks as though he were speaking from the absolute point of view.
+From the human (i.e. relative) point of view, Moore's statement is either "true but trivial" (according to Veatch) or proof, say, that he speaks English (Wittgenstein).
+But it is not proof that Moore knows that he has hands or that physical objects exist, as if he saw reality through the absolute eye of God.

-About the proposition 'physical objects exist (or don't exist)', Wittgenstein writes: "For them it is not nonsense" (OC § 37).
-It perplexes me why he says that, because if it is not nonsense for them, then it is also not nonsense for everyone else but instead a combination of words with a use in the language (and if that is so, then Wittgenstein's banishment of metaphysics appears arbitrary).
+About realists, idealists and the proposition 'Physical objects exist (or don't exist)', Wittgenstein writes: "For them it is not nonsense."
+It perplexes me why he says this, because if it is not nonsense for them, then it is also not nonsense for everyone else but instead a combination of words with a use in the language even if it is a made-up use for words without a normal use in our life.
+(But if that is so, then Wittgenstein's banishment of metaphysics appears and is arbitrary).

 Logic and Metaphysics

 A proper name, such as 'William', signifies a particular thing, while a general word [common name, universal] signifies indifferently a plurality of things of a certain kind ...
 If we once understand this, we shall be saved from hunting for mysterious entities [abstract general ideas] corresponding to general words .... if we suppose that because we can frame [a general word, e.g. 'material substance', that word] must signify an entity apart from the objects of perception, we are misled by words.
-[This Berkeley's nominalism.]
-(Frederick Copleston, A History of Philosophy, Volume V (1959) XII, 2)
+[This is Berkeley's nominalism.]
+(Copleston, History, Volume V, XII, 2, referring to A Treatise concerning the Principles of Human Knowledge (1710), Introduction no. 16)

 An abstraction (the discarding of some aspects while retaining others), an abstract term, is not the name of an "abstract object".
 Language tempts us to reification (hypostatization) through the picture "words are names and the meaning of a name is the thing the name stands for" and "a noun is the name of a person, place, or thing".